-Please refer to the Hill College Fees & Tuition website at http://www.hillcollege.edu/Admissions and Aid/FinAid/fees.html for the current tuition and fees schedule.
+Please refer to the Hill College Fees & Tuition website at https://myrebel.hillcollege.edu/ICS/Welcome.jnz?portlet=Tuition%26_Fees for the current tuition and fees schedule.
 Tuition and fee charges are subject to change without notice.

 There is a \$200 surcharge for any course attempted more than twice per Education Code 54.014, 130.0034.